-Marilyn Monroe, PT Barnum, Benedict Arnold and the mysteries of the Revolutionary War….
-Dive deep into the hidden corners of history with fascinating inventions, secret military operations, and even the possibility of UFOs.
+From Marilyn Monroe, PT Barnum and Benedict Arnold to people whose names you don’t know, but who accomplished incredible feats.
+Dive deep into the hidden corners of history with fascinating inventions, the mysteries of the Revolutionary War, secret military operations, celebrations, tragedies, and even UFOs.
 Journey to magical islands, walk ancient trails, uncover enduring legends, and explore the rich history of Native Americans.
-From supernatural encounters to the intriguing lives of historical figures, we present history as it should be – accurate, engaging, and told with a touch of magic.
+Hear about the fascinating lives of historical figures and learn the secrets behind legends and folklore.
+We present history as it should be – accurate, engaging, and told with a touch of magic.
 Join us every Thursday for a dose of historical intrigue that will leave you wanting more.

 Episodes